 We get it.
 You need to learn to trust us.
 We will work hard to earn your trust.
-We know that often, the third time is a charm (most of us figure it out by then, no matter what we’re trying to accomplish.)
+We know that often, the third time is a charm.
+(Most of us figure it out by then, no matter what we’re trying to accomplish.)
 In a hot market, the best homes, when priced well, will go in days.
 And they’ll most likely have multiple offers.
 That’s the way it is.

 When you might face a multiple offer situation, you need to have every advantage.
 We advise buyers to speak to a local lender (we know a few good ones) before you even start your house hunting.
-Start the approval process, get your paperwork to the lender and at the very least get a pre-qualification…preferably even a pre-approval.
-When a seller gets 3 offers and one of them is from a buyer who is already approved, that buyer stands out and is a safer bet for the seller.
+Start the approval process.
+Get your paperwork to the lender and at the very least get a pre-qualification…preferably even a pre-approval.
+When a seller gets a number offers and one of them is from a buyer who is already approved, that buyer stands out and is a safer bet for the seller.
 Take the time to talk to a lender before you begin.
 You’ll know what you can afford, and you’ll know which loan product is right for you and for each situation.
 Take time to get your A-game on.

 - Tony Mariotti, mortgage lender and founder of RubyHome, explains the difference between a mortgage pre-approval and a pre-qualification, and why a buyer will be at an advantage with a pre-approval in his article, Mortgage Commitment Letter: How to Seal the Deal

-Offer Your Highest and Best
+💰Offer Your Highest and Best

 When a buyer is in a multiple offer situation, we always ask them, “if you miss out on this house because you didn’t offer $5,000 or $10,000 more, will you be ok with it next week, or will you be upset?
-Because the difference of $5000 may only mean $25 to $50 on your monthly mortgage payment.”
+The difference of $5000 may only mean $25 to $50 on your monthly mortgage payment.”

 If you really want the house, you’ll need to offer your highest and best.
 When there are multiple offers you can bet that someone else really wants the house, too.
 This won’t be the time when you get a bargain.
 You will need to offer current market value to win.
-This is the time when you have to know your mind, and decide, “how much do I want it?”
+Consequently, this is the time when you have to know your mind, and decide, “how much do I want it?”

 - Debbie Drummond, Las Vegas Luxury Real Estate Pro, makes a great case for why lowball offers don’t work, especially in a competitive market: Low Ball Offers in Real Estate – Do They Ever Work?

-House to Sell?
+🏡Do you Have A House to Sell?

 We advise having your home listed on the market, or at the very least scheduled to go on the market within a certain time frame.
 Better yet, having the home sold gives you an even greater advantage.
 In a market with high demand, you can rest assured that your home will probably sell, given it’s in good condition and priced well for the market.